yangyang9912/Awesome-Human-Object-Relationship/README.md

 - **As a survey companion**: follow the figures, taxonomies, and benchmark summaries section by section
 - **As a paper list**: expand the taxonomy blocks to browse representative methods by category
 - **As a benchmark reference**: jump directly to the dataset and evaluation sections
-- **As a project starter**: use the structure, reading path, and roadmap to build your own research notes or awesome list
+- **As a project starter**: use the reading path, roadmap, and curated lists to build your own notes or awesome-style resources

 ---
 ## 🗂 Taxonomy

 ## 1. Human-Gaze-Target Recognition